A Walking Tour of the Breweries for what Ales You

 A block down the road you get the opportunity to veer away from the beers again.
 Or stick with (mostly) local brews.
 Last Chance makes delightful ciders from Montana grown apples.
 Their beers come from Red Lodge Ales and are still considered by many to be local brews.
 If you didn’t grab a bite to eat at Uberbrew, you can get something here.

-Yellowstone Valley Brewing, AKA The Garage, is one that slides under the radar quite often.
-They stick primarily to the brews they know and do best, with a focus on the local artist scene.
+Thirsty Street took over the brewery Yellowstone Valley Brewing at The Garage.
+You can get your favorite Thirsty Street brew, and there is almost always something going on.
 Nearly every night of the week there is music performed by a local or indie band.
 Make sure you save a few bucks from your beer money, there is often a cover (rarely more than $10).

 Explore Downtown Billings, Montana

-When you finish your pint at Yellowstone Valley Brewing, you’re about half a mile from where you started.
+When you finish your pint at The Garage, you’re about half a mile from where you started.
 It’s the perfect time to sip your water and walk around downtown taking in the sites.
 Linger a little longer, admire the architecture, and pop into the art galleries to see what has been created recently.

 Of course, stop in and get a t-shirt to show off that you love Montana.